DevExpress-Examples/devextreme-tabpanel-display-a-long-title/README.md

 # TabPanel for DevExtreme - Display a long tab title in 3 different ways

-This example demonstrates how to display a long tab title when the TabPanel has fixed width.
+This example demonstrates how to display a long tab title when the TabPanel has a fixed width.
 You can use one of the following solutions:

 <div align="center"><img src="/tabpanel-titles.png" alt="TabPanel - Display a long tab title in 3 different ways" /></div>

-Examine the `.css` file of the project for detailed information on every solution.
+Examine the `.css` file of the project for more information on every solution.

 ## Files to Review